giselew/toctoc_comments/Documentation/Configuration/Ratings1/Index.rst

                                                                          (V 6.0.0)
 -------------------------------------------------------  --------------  -------------------------------------------------------  ------------------------------------------------------------
 allowedNumberOfRatingsExceededBlocktime                  int+	         Time in minutes that a user is blocked if he made to     13
-                                                                         many ratings - the wait penalty: After the last rating made the user has to wait for this time until he will be able to make more ratings or change ghis ratings (V 6.0.0)
+                                                                         many ratings - the wait penalty: After the last rating made the user has to wait for this time until he will be able to make more ratings or change his ratings (V 6.0.0)
 -------------------------------------------------------  --------------  -------------------------------------------------------  ------------------------------------------------------------
 useIPsInLikeDislike                                      boolean	 Show resolved IP-addresses in tiptexts for Likes and     1